Freudian Trio / Literature

 , the three main Wizards

 - Ego: Gandalf

 - Id: Radagast

 - Do we have one for The Hobbit?
-Bilbo, Gandalf and Thorin certainly have airs of this, but matching them is trickier than you'd think- is Bilbo the reconciliatory Ego between the driven Thorin and the detatched Gandalf, or is it Gandalf between the instictual Id Bilbo and the proud, calculating Thorin?
+Bilbo, Gandalf and Thorin certainly have airs of this, but matching them is trickier than you'd think- is Bilbo the reconciliatory Ego between the driven Thorin and the detached Gandalf, or is it Gandalf between the instinctual Id Bilbo and the proud, calculating Thorin?
 Or is it even Gandalf who is the Id, tempting the irresponsible Tookish side out of Bilbo while Thorin would rather he do the sensible thing and stay at home, out of the way of those more qualified for the quest?